bobby-cmyk/rate-my-halls/README.md

-# rate-my-halls
+# RateUni

-A website for Singapore university students to rate their hall rooms.
+A website for Singapore university students to rate their hall rooms (& more...).

 WIP site deployed on Render
 https://rate-my-hall.onrender.com